 \subsubsection{H\'enon-Heiles system}

-The HH system is defined by the Hamiltonian
+The HH system is defined by the Hamiltonian,

-and was originally conceived as a toy model for the dynamics in the meridional plane of an axisymmetric galactic potential.
-It has since become a paradigmatic example in nonlinear dynamics, exhibiting a mixed phase space, i.e. a nontrivial coexistence of regular and chaotic orbits on the same energy surface \citep{weiss2003}.
-Here, we adopt the conventional rescaling in which the particle mass $m$ and the coefficients of all terms in the two-dimensional potential are set to unity.
-With this normalization, the critical energy above which all trajectories escape is $E_{\rm crit} = 1/6$.
+and it was originally conceived as a toy model for the dynamics in the meridional plane of an axisymmetric galactic potential.
+It has since become a paradigmatic example in nonlinear dynamics, exhibiting a mixed phase space; namely, a nontrivial coexistence of regular and chaotic orbits on the same energy surface \citep{weiss2003}.
+In this work, we adopted the conventional rescaling in which the particle mass $m$ and the coefficients of all terms in the 2D potential are set to unity.
+With this normalisation, the critical energy above which all trajectories escape is $E_{\rm crit} = 1/6$.

-The equations of motion derived by Eq. (\ref{eq:HH}) and the associated variational equations, defined by Eq.~(\ref{eq:matrix}), read
+The equations of motion derived by Eq. (\ref{eq:HH}) and the associated variational equations, defined by Eq.~(\ref{eq:matrix}), is expressed as

 and